Code-Institute-Submissions/burrito_bar/README.md

 ## Overview

 The Burrito Bar app is my project for stream one of the code institute full stack developer program.
-Burrito Bar is a ficticious, mexican themed restaurant, created using the angularJS framework.
+Burrito Bar is a mexican themed restaurant website, created using the angularJS framework.
 Prospective users, can browse menus, make reservations online & even register for access to discounted prices.

 ## Project requirements/ guidelines